Skeptics over the centuries have doubted the authenticity of the relics, but here's what history tells us

 September 14 is known as the Feast of the Exaltation of the Holy Cross and celebrates the glory of the cross of Christ by which we have been saved.
-It is also a day that commemorates the “Finding of the True Cross” by Saint Helena (Constantine’s mother) in the year 326, and ever since that day relics of the true cross have been distributed around the world.
+It is also a day that commemorates the “Finding of the True Cross” by Saint Helena (Constantine’s mother) in the year 326.
+Historically, the finding of the true cross was celebrated May 3.

 Small relics of the cross can now be found in great cathedrals as well as the humblest of country churches, and at one time individuals also claimed to possess relics.
 The prevalence of these relics prompted John Calvin to quip, “if all the pieces that could be found were collected together, they would make a big ship-load.”